Sam Cosmi

-Samuel Cosmi (born February 16, 1999) is an American football offensive tackle for the Washington Commanders of the National Football League (NFL).
-He played college football at Texas and was drafted by Washington in the second round of the 2021 NFL Draft.
+Samuel Cosmi (born February 16, 1999) is an American professional football guard for the Washington Commanders of the National Football League (NFL).
+He played college football for the Texas Longhorns and was drafted by Washington in the second round of the 2021 NFL draft.

 Early life

 Cosmi was born in Humble, Texas, on February 16, 1999.
-He is a first-generation Romanian American as his parents, Cornel and Rodica, fled communist Romania in the early 1980s.
 Cosmi played football at Atascocita High School, where he was named to the first-team All-District 21-6A and second team 6A All-State as a senior.
 Rated a three-star recruit, Cosmi committed to play college football at Houston over offers from TCU and Memphis but flipped his commitment to Texas after Houston coach Tom Herman was hired by the school.

 College career

-Cosmi redshirted his true freshman season at Texas.
-He played in all 14 of Texas's games as a redshirt freshman and started the last 13 at right tackle.
-He started all 13 games as a redshirt sophomore and was named second-team All-Big 12 Conference.
-Cosmi considered entering the 2020 NFL Draft, but opted to stay at Texas for his redshirt junior season.
+Cosmi redshirted his freshman season at Texas.
+He played in all 14 of Texas's games as a redshirt freshman and started the last 13 at right tackle and was named an All-Big 12 Honorable mention by the coaches.
+He helped the team reach the 2018 Big 12 Championship game and upset Georgia in the 2019 Sugar Bowl.